GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Analysis

-In the spectral modeling, all emission lines associated to a kinematic component (in the one- and two-component cases) are fit together tying their kinematics.
+In the spectral modelling,\footnote{The kinematics maps and spectral modelling with one and two kinematic components of each source can be found at \url{https://doi.org/10.5281/zenodo.18032864}.} all emission lines associated with a kinematic component (in the one- and two-component cases) are fit together tying their kinematics.
 The ratios \OII$\lambda3729$/$\lambda3726$ and \SII$\lambda6716$/$\lambda6731$ are constrained within [0.3839, 1.4558] and [0.4375, 1.4484], respectively, corresponding to the theoretical limits for low (1~cm$^{-3}$) and high (10$^5$~cm$^{-3}$) density regimes \citep{sandersMOSDEFSurveyElectron2016}.
 We assume the \citet{calzettiDustContentOpacity2000} attenuation law and intrinsic values \Ha/\Hb~=~2.860 and \Hg/\Hb~=~0.468, corresponding to an electron temperature $T_{\rm e}=10^{4}$~K and electron density of $n_{\rm e}=100$~cm$^{-3}$ for case B recombination \citep{osterbrockAstrophysicsGaseousNebulae2006}.

-The spectral modeling is performed using a Bayesian approach based on Markov Chain Monte Carlo (MCMC) techniques.
+The spectral modelling is performed using a Bayesian approach based on Markov Chain Monte Carlo (MCMC) techniques.
 In particular, we employ the \textsc{EMCEE} software developed by \citet{foreman-mackeyEmceeMCMCHammer2013b}.
-The reported 1-$\sigma$ uncertainties on each parameter are calculated as half the difference between the 16th and 84th percentiles of the posterior probability density distribution.
-The spectral modeling takes into account the wavelength-dependent spectral resolution of NIRSpec \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.
+The reported 1$\sigma$ uncertainties on each parameter are calculated as half the difference between the 16th and 84th percentiles of the posterior probability density distribution.
+The spectral modelling takes into account the wavelength-dependent spectral resolution of NIRSpec \citep{jakobsenNearInfraredSpectrographNIRSpec2022a}.